(toe si LIZ oo mab)

-IV: Prior to administration, dilute to 50 mL (children <30 kg) or 100 mL (children ≥30 kg and adults) by slowly adding to 0.9% sodium chloride.
+IV: Prior to administration, dilute to 50 mL (children <30 kg) or 100 mL (children ≥30 kg and adults) by slowly adding to 0.9% or 0.45% sodium chloride.
 Use vials for IV to prepare infusion solutions; do not use prefilled SubQ syringes to prepare IV solutions.
-Withdraw equal volume of 0.9% sodium chloride to the volume of tocilizumab required for dose; slowly add tocilizumab dose into infusion bag or bottle.
+Withdraw equal volume of 0.9% or 0.45% sodium chloride to the volume of tocilizumab required for dose; slowly add tocilizumab dose into infusion bag or bottle.
 Gently invert to mix (avoid foaming).
 Diluted solutions may be stored under refrigeration or at room temperature for up to 24 hours (protected from light) and are compatible with polypropylene, polyethylene (PE), polyvinyl chloride (PVC), and glass infusion containers.
 Allow diluted solution to reach room temperature prior to infusion.

 IV: Allow diluted solution for infusion to reach room temperature prior to administration; infuse over 60 minutes using a dedicated IV line.
 Do not infuse other agents through same IV line.
 Do not administer IV push or IV bolus.
 Do not use if opaque particles or discoloration is visible.

 SubQ: Rheumatoid arthritis: When transitioning from IV administration to SubQ administration, give the first SubQ dose instead of the next scheduled IV dose.
 Administer the full amount in the prefilled syringe.
 Allow to reach room temperature prior to use.
 Do not use if particulate matter or discoloration is visible; solution should be clear and colorless to pale yellow.
 Rotate injection sites; avoid injecting into moles, scars, or tender, bruised, red, or hard skin.
 Prefilled syringe is available for use by patients (self-administration).
 Do not administer subcutaneously for the treatment of polyarticular systemic juvenile arthritis or for systemic juvenile idiopathic arthritis.

 Store intact vials/syringes at 2°C to 8°C (36°F to 46°F).
 Do not freeze.
 Protect vials and syringes from light (store in the original package until time of use); keep syringes dry.
 Solutions diluted for IV infusion may be stored at 2°C to 8°C (36°F to 46°F) or room temperature for up to 24 hours and should be protected from light.
 Discard unused product remaining in the vials.